bflaven/ia_usages/code_leonvanzyl_langchain_python_tutorial/README.md

-**A bunch of ressources and code on  FLOWISEAI, RAG with Langchain + Ollama + Streamlit, MISTRAL...**
+**This is pieces of working elements.
+A bunch of ressources and code on  FLOWISEAI, RAG with Langchain + Ollama + Streamlit, MISTRAL...**

 ## TRY FLOWISE